zirkelkoenig/MKConfGen/README.md

 I haven't added support for floating point items yet.

+# How to build

+The main code uses libraries from my `MKlib` repo.
+Download these and put them into the subfolder `Import`.

 # How to use

 1. Add the header/implementation pair from the `Deploy` folder into your project.